The Lev Vygotsky Education Approach

 What Was His Educational Theory?

-The basis of the Cultural-Historical Theory is the idea that child development is the result of interactions between a child and the social environment around them.
-It doesn’t matter whether these interactions are with classmates, teachers, parents, or other family members.
-Interactions could also be with certain objects.
-Children construct and develop their knowledge, skills, and attitude around these.
+The foundation of his Cultural-Historical Theory is the idea that child development results from interactions between the child and their social surroundings—whether these interactions are with parents, teachers, peers, or objects.
+These interactions help children construct their knowledge, skills, and attitudes.

 What Was His Contribution To Early Years Education?